antimof/UxPlay/README.md

 ### 5. Failure to decrypt ALL video and/or audio streams from old or non-Apple clients:

 This triggers an error messages, and will be probably due to use of an incorrect protocol for getting the AES decryption key from the client.
 This happened when a user tried to use the Windows AirPlay-emulator client _AirMyPC_ with UxPlay.
-It turned out that _AirMyPC_ used an older less-encrypted protocol similar to AirPlay1, relying only on  Apple's "FairPlay" encryption of  the AES key used to decrypt the encrypted audio stream from the client (and which is also used as part of the video decryption); on top of FairPlay encryption, AirPlay2 adds a hash of the AES key with a "shared secret" created in the initial handshake bewteen client and server.
+It turned out that _AirMyPC_ used an older less-encrypted protocol similar to AirPlay1, relying only on  Apple's "FairPlay" encryption of  the AES key used to decrypt the encrypted audio stream from the client (and which is also used as part of the video decryption); on top of FairPlay encryption, AirPlay2 adds a hash of the AES key with a "shared secret" created in the initial handshake between client and server.
 This hash is omitted in the older protocol used by _AirMyPC_, which is detected using the "User Agent" string it reports: "AirMyPC/2.0".
 The client User Agent string is shown in uxplay's terminal output; if it is suspected that some other old or non-Apple client is also using this modified protocol, you can add its "User Agent" string to ```OLD_PROTOCOL_CLIENT_USER_AGENT_LIST``` in lib/global.c, and rebuild UxPlay.